dj-wasabi/ansible-ossec-agent/README.md

 The following role variables are optional:
 * `ossec_active_response_disabled`: Disables active response if set to yes.
 If this is not defined active response is enabled.
 * `ossec_disable_public_repos`: Disables installation of public repositories if set to "yes".
 * `ossec_agent_package_name`: Default is "ossec-hids-agent".
-For RPM based systems (e.g. CentOS and RedHat), this can be a URL or path to a rpm file.
+This can be set to a URL or path to a .rpm file or path to a .deb file if the public repositories cannot be used.

 Dependencies
 ------------